0xPolygonID/tutorials/mkdocs/docs/wallet/proof-generation/types-of-auth-requests-and-proofs.md

 ## How is Proof sent to the Verifier?

-The wallet SDK sends the proof generated to a Verifier using a `callbackUrl`; this url is included in the auth request and includes the information that the Verifier requests from the wallet SDK.
-So, the SDK sends the proof request along with the claim via this `callbackUrl` and receives the proof response from the Verifier on the same url.
+The wallet sends the proof generated to a Verifier using a `callbackUrl`; this url is included in the auth request and includes the information that the Verifier requests from the wallet.
+So, the wallet sends the proof request along with the claim via this `callbackUrl` and receives the proof response from the Verifier on the same url.